-&lt;sup>32 See Neurath 1931, Hanson 1958, Feyerabend 1975 (164-168), Kuhn 1962, Quine 1969, and Popper 1972 (68 n.
+32 See Neurath 1931, Hanson 1958, Feyerabend 1975 (164-168), Kuhn 1962, Quine 1969, and Popper 1972 (68 n.
 31, 72, and 145).

 This standard Humean/Kantian dichotomy of analytic and synthetic propositions immediately yields a very problematic implication: Logical and mathematical propositions are disconnected from experiential reality.
 Propositions about the world of experience such as Beverly's car is white are never necessarily true, and propositions of logic and mathematics such as Twice two makes four, being necessarily true, must not be about the world of experience.
 Logical and mathematical propositions, wrote Schlick, "do not deal with any facts, but only with the symbols by means of which the facts are expressed."33 Logic and mathematics, accordingly, tell us absolutely nothing about the experiential world of facts.
 As Wittgenstein put it succinctly in the Tractatus: "All propositions of logic say the same thing.
-That is, nothing."
-Logic and mathematics, then, are on their way to becoming mere games of symbolic manipulation.35
+That is, nothing."34 Logic and mathematics, then, are on their way to becoming mere games of symbolic manipulation.35

 Such conclusions about logic and mathematics are devastating for science: If logic and mathematics are divorced from experiential reality, then the rules of logic and mathematics hardly say anything about that reality.
-The implication is that logical or mathematical proofs cut no ice in adjudicating com-
+The implication is that logical or mathematical proofs cuts no ice in adjudicating competing claims of fact.36 Analytic propositions "are entirely devoid of factual content.
+And it is for this reason that no experience can confute them."37 Offering logical proofs about real matters of fact is thus pointless.
+And,

-&lt;sup>33 Schlick in Chisholm 1982, 156; also Ayer 1936, 79.
+33 Schlick in Chisholm 1982, 156; also Ayer 1936, 79.

-&lt;sup>34 Wittgenstein 1922, 5.43.
+34 Wittgenstein 1922, 5.43.

-&lt;sup>35 Or as the editor of the Journal of Philosophical Logic, J. Michael Dunn, once put it to me in conversation: "I must say, it kind of tickles me to use the words 'logic' and 'practical' in the same sentence."
+35 Or as the editor of the Journal of Philosophical Logic, J. Michael Dunn, once put it to me in conversation: "I must say, it kind of tickles me to use the words 'logic' and 'practical' in the same sentence."